katydecorah/katydecorah.github.io/code/_posts/2018-01-16-spreadsheet-collator.md

 - What did you find confusing?
 - What's one thing the speaker(s) can improve their talk for next time?

-We then read through the responses, summarized them into a personal report for each speaker, and then sent the feedback to each speaker after the conference.
+We then read through the responses, summarized them into a personal repository for each speaker, and then sent the feedback to each speaker after the conference.

 Reading through a spreadsheet with 290 rows with feedback for 20 sessions wasn't going to be fun, so I wrote [spreadsheet-collator](https://github.com/katydecorah/spreadsheet-collator/) that would: